Your Wedding Speech: Should You iPhone It In?

 He’s a dentist without much public speaking experience so he was on edge when we began working together.
 But the video showed him energized and getting laughs, cheers and applause throughout.
 A home run by any standard.

-But as happy as I was for him, I felt a little uncomfortable at times watching his speech.
+But as happy as I was for him, I felt a little uncomfortable watching his speech.
 Not because of his performance, which was great, but because he was delivering the speech from the glow of an iPhone cradled in his left hand.

 It all just seemed a little, well… cold.